![]() |

-TITLE 44: GOVERNMENT CONTRACTS, PROCUREMENTS
+TITLE 44: GOVERNMENT CONTRACTS, GRANTMAKING, PROCUREMENT AND PROPERTY MANAGEMENT

-SUBTITLE B: SUPPLEMENTAL PROCUREMENT RULES CHAPTER XIV: COMPTROLLER PART 1120 STANDARD PROCUREMENT SECTION 1120.2050 SPECIFICATIONS
+SUBTITLE B: SUPPLEMENTAL PROCUREMENT RULES

-Section 1120.2050 Specifications
+Section 1120.2050 Specifications and Samples

-a) SPO's Responsibilities Regarding Specifications.
+a) CPO Responsibilities Regarding Specifications

-b) Procedures for the Development of Specifications.
+b) Procedures for the Development of Specifications

-1) If a specification for a common or general use item has been developed or a qualified products list has been developed in accordance with this Section for a particular supply or service, it shall be used unless the SPO authorizes use of another specification.
+1) If a specification for a common or general use item has been developed or a qualified products list has been developed in accordance with this Section for a particular supply or service, it shall be used unless the CPO authorizes use of another specification.

 2) All procurements shall be based on specifications that accurately reflect the IOC's needs.
 Specifications shall clearly and precisely describe the salient technical or performance requirements.